Deviljhinn/Deviljhinn/README.md

 - Art/Coding/Fitness/Mental Health.
 - 👀 I'm building with Blockchain tech and I enjoy it. (websites, defi, nfts, crypto, etc.)

-Most of my work comes from freelancing, but I'm looking to see how a company works.
+I AM A FREELANCER.
+However I'm looking to get into a company.

 My Two Most Recent Projects Are A Gym Exercise App & A DeFi Exchange For A Cryptocurrency I Invented.